MattThurling/cc/README.md

 `docker ps`

+## Testing
+With both containers running, you can test the API using this [Postman Collection](https://documenter.getpostman.com/view/9321625/Szmcbf1R)

+Note: No automated tests have been written yet, and the validation error messages are generic and simplified.

-## Running locally
+## Running locally (optional)
 Database details are handled by environment variables declared in the docker-compose.yml file.
 If you want to run the app in your local Go environment (having launched the Mongo container, as described above) you will need to set:

 `DB_HOST=localhost:27017`

-## Testing
-With both containers running, you can test the API using this [Postman Collection](https://documenter.getpostman.com/view/9321625/Szmcbf1R)

-Note: No automated tests have been written yet, and the validation error messages are generic and simplified.